 Core Principle Of Ayurveda

 Ayurveda can be roughly translated as the wisdom about life.
 The core thought of Ayurveda is that everything in this universe is made of 5 elements: air, earth, ether, fire and water.
-These elements exist in each human being as
+These elements exist in each human being as the 3 life-forces or doshas ( kapha, pitta and vata) that determine our body constitutions.

 Only in recent times, we started to recognize the paramount importance of mental well-being for the overall health of an individual.
 However, Ayurveda always advocated that the mind and body are nothing but two expressions or manifestations of the same consciousness.
 The mind is more into thought formation and the body involves organ system functioning, both of which need each other for total nourishment.1